vizzuhq/vizzu-lib/CONTRIBUTING.md

 To release `Vizzu`, follow the steps below:

 - You should increase the version number in `src/chart/main/version.cpp`.
-The version bump should be in a separated commit.

 - If the major or minor version has changed, increase the version in `.github/workflows/docker-vizzu-dev-desktop.yml`,